Climate is our Common Heritage

 1. The Concern Concept

 A Concern is a vague political formula that means that we are worried about something, but in legal terms, nobody knows very well what a concern is: we don’t know what are the rights and duties arising from that concern.
-Consequently, we live in a system of voluntary obligations to reduce damages, where each State commits to self-contain the damage, creating a burden-sharing system to avoid damages.
+Consequently, we live in a system of “voluntary obligations” to reduce damages, where each State commits to self-contain damages, creating a burden-sharing system to avoid damages.
 These mechanisms represent a negative-sum game where the “stable climate resource” constantly decreases, and the reward results from making fewer emissions [see 16].

 This is the conceptual error of the Common Concern.
 When the harm is mitigated, society does not benefit, but rather is simply less harmed.
 To make less harm is not to produce a benefit.
 This is a central point on how our societies tackle climate change.
 The truth is that the society only benefits when a positive action is taken, which contributes to enhancing the stability of the Earth System within the safe operating space .
 Despite some evolution in recent years, the basic concept of the Concern approach is to avoid emissions, or to avoid deforestation .
 The existing forests which have already been cleaning the atmosphere for centuries, and are contributing to a stable climate for the benefit of all humankind, are not credited in the Concern approach.